newAM/idasen/README.rst

     poetry install

-To install this as a command avaliable from the system build the package then install it with pip:
+To install this as a command available from the system build the package then install it with pip: